Harshul2000/Employeemanagement-System-Java/README.md

 This is an employee management system created using Java language.
-It has five functions in the main menu.I have contributed in this project.
+It has five functions in the main menu.